For over 4 years I was a ‘boy mum’.

 And I do the same for him too.
 It’s pretty darn amazing.

 And by doing this, we keep our marriage healthy and thriving, but it also means we can be the best parents we possibly can be.

 By putting your husband first, you are kind of inadvertently putting your family, and therefore your children, first.

 You see, one doesn’t really take over the other.
-It’s not like a tree puts it’s leaves before it’s roots.
-The tree takes in moisture, sunlight and nutrients in it’s roots and in its leaves.
+It’s not like a tree puts it’s leaves before its roots.
+The tree takes in moisture, sunlight and nutrients in its roots and in its leaves.

 I hope this advice helps my daughter when she is pregnant, but I also hope it has found it’s way to women in need and can help them to love their pregnancy a little more, feel a little more supported and perhaps even get them thinking about what they would tell their children about their pregnancy.